lustre-labs/lustre/pages/guide/02-state-management.md

 ## The best model is not always a record

-It is overwhelmingly common to see the model of a Lustre application as a single record.
+It is common to see the model of a Lustre application as a single record.
 This is a sensible place to start, but there are other options!
 Gleam's custom types allow us to model our data as disjoint variants.
 Using these as your application's model can be particularly useful when you have different states that